revpwn/revpwn.github.io/Writeups/rev/SunshineCTF-UselessVM/README.md

 Note: ARM and Intel binaries available for convenient dynamic analysis.
 The hosted challenge is Intel, but the solution should be independent of architecture.
 ```
 Useless VM was a reversing challenge during SunshineCTF that got 8 solves.
-I solve this along with my teammate [00xc](https://twitter.com/00xc1).
+I solved this along with my teammate [00xc](https://twitter.com/00xc1).

 To start, we're provided with an option between either an ARM or Intel binary, but I prefer Intel so we'll stick with that.